 Paul has joined Sustain for Life in 2016 as Executive Director, after 16 years of commissioned service in the British Army.
 During this time, he spent 10 years working extensively in the delivery of training, education and international development in some of the world’s most troubled regions.
 In addition to his military experience, he is a qualified teacher and a successful entrepreneur with an extensive background in agriculture, all of which helps him to understand the needs of rural communities in the developing world.
 “I’m hugely excited and honoured to have the opportunity to work with Sustain for Life.
 I’m confident that over the coming years we can expand the scope and reach of the charity, so that more communities in more countries will benefit as a result.”

-Sophie joined Sustain for Life in 2016 as Executive Assistant to Paul Adams, Sustain for Life’s Executive Director.
+Sophie joined Sustain for Life in 2016.
 Having worked in the commercial sector for the past 20 years, Sophie brings with her numerous administration, financial and compliance skills.
-As well as providing support to the Executive Director, her role will involve the running of the charity’s administration function.
 “It is a huge privilege to have the opportunity to work for such a fantastic organisation; Sustain for Life’s ethos in helping those who are most in need is truly inspirational and I am delighted to be able to part of the team to help make this happen”.

 Natalie joined the Sustain for Life team as UK Fundraiser in May 2018 bringing with her a wealth of experience.
 “I’m extremely excited to have the opportunity to work for such a genuine and honest charity helping lift people out of poverty sustainably.
 Being a part of making the projects grow and seeing the impact of our work spreading through more communities is what make this role so rewarding”